WHERE INNOVATION BECOMES THE INDUSTRY BENCHMARK

 Innovations around isolating the quadriceps via knee extension.

 Any form of multi-joint hip and knee extension combo where the backrest or shoulderpads are what moves and the footplate is static.
+Plate-loaded variations on squat-like movements.

 JUDGING CRITERIA